Textus Receptus: Elzevir brothers

+F.H.A.
+Scrivener

+In 1894, Frederick Henry Ambrose Scrivener produced a significant Greek edition of the Textus Receptus, based on the textual variants that the translators of the King James Version (KJV) had utilized.
+The translators of the King James Version did not rely on a single edition of the Textus Receptus but instead they incorporated readings from multiple editions of the Textus Receptus, including those by Erasmus, Stephanus, and Beza.
+Additionally, they consulted the Complutensian Polyglot and the Latin Vulgate itself.
+This resulted in a Greek text that, while rooted in the tradition of the Textus Receptus, uniquely aligned with the particular readings of the King James Version.

 Textual criticism

 John Mill (1645–1707) collated textual variants from 82 Greek manuscripts.
 In his Novum Testamentum Graecum, cum lectionibus variantibus MSS (Oxford 1707) he reprinted the unchanged text of the Editio Regia, but in the index he enumerated 30,000 textual variants.

 Shortly after Mill published his edition, Daniel Whitby (1638–1725) attacked his work by asserting that the text of the New Testament had never been corrupted and thus equated autographs with the Textus Receptus.
 He considered the 30,000 variants in Mill's edition a danger to Holy Scripture and called for defending the Textus Receptus against these variants.

 Johann Albrecht Bengel (1687–1752) edited in 1725 Prodromus Novi Testamenti Graeci Rectè Cautèque Adornandi and in 1734 Novum Testamentum Graecum.
 Bengel divided manuscripts into families and subfamilies and favoured the principle of lectio difficilior potior ("the more difficult reading is the stronger").

 Johann Jakob Wettstein's apparatus was fuller than that of any previous editor.
 He introduced the practice of indicating the ancient manuscripts by capital Roman letters and the later manuscripts by Arabic numerals.
 He published in Basel Prolegomena ad Novi Testamenti Graeci (1731).

 J. J. Griesbach (1745–1812) combined the principles of Bengel and Wettstein.
 He enlarged the Apparatus by considering more citations from the Fathers, and various versions, such as the Gothic, the Armenian, and the Philoxenian.
 Griesbach distinguished a Western, an Alexandrian, and a Byzantine Recension.
 Christian Frederick Matthaei (1744–1811) was a Griesbach opponent.

 Karl Lachmann (1793–1851) was the first who broke with the Textus Receptus.
 His object was to restore the text to the form in which it had been read in the Ancient Church in about AD 380.
 He used the oldest known Greek and Latin manuscripts.

 Constantin von Tischendorf's Editio Octava Critica Maior was based on Codex Sinaiticus.

 Westcott and Hort published The New Testament in the Original Greek in 1881 in which they rejected what they considered to be the dated and inadequate Textus Receptus.
 Their text is based mainly on Codex Vaticanus in the Gospels.